rust-lang/book/src/chXX-patterns.md

 ## ref and ref mut

-Usually, when you match against a pattern, variables are bound by value.
+Usually, when you match against a pattern, variables are initialized to a value.
 This means you'll end up moving the value out:

 ```rust,ignore